arjan/persi/README.md

 * Database schema versioning and migrations
 * Multiple database backends
 * Connection pooling (for applicable backends)
-* Optionnaly allows for arbitrary data in tables (serialized as binary proplist)
 * No result caching - caching should be done in application code
 * Metadata caching (table / schema info) in driver layer
 * Aiming for 100% test coverage
+* Optionally allow for arbitrary data in tables (serialized in a blob column)

 Naming